tw1ndark/tw1ndark/README.md

         <ul>
           <li>Cuddle&hug comfort, you're always welcome to sit with me—I just may not respond reliably
           <li>Whisper to interact.
 I’m mostly off-tab or semi-AFK, so I’ll miss most public chat messages.
 Don't be upset if it seems like I'm ignoring you
-          <li>Anyone can interact, just keep yourself from being an incompetent idiot infront of me.
-I block freely
       </details>
     </td>
   </tr>